 Marriage is not only a union of two people, but also a union of families.
 Families get together to witness the wedding and get to know each other better in the process.

 Music is an important aspect of any wedding and has several purposes.
 Family wedding songs in particular celebrate the union of a bride and groom and their future together.
-From Ben E. King’s Stand by Me to Rina Sawayama’s Chosen Family, there are countless and timeless songs to choose from for your special day.
+From Ben E. King’s Stand by Me to Rina Sawayama’s Chosen Family, there are countless timeless songs to choose from for your special day.

 Family Wedding Songs